successfulcode/successfulcode/README.md

 </br>

 ***
-⚡Make it work, make it right, make it fast and don't repeat yourself :) ⚡
+⚡Make it work, make it right, make it fast.
+But don't repeat yourself :) ⚡
 ***